On this page

 Yes.
 You can report name and address changes to Alumni Relations at 508-286-8207 during regular business hours, or by email to firstname.lastname@example.org.

 And if classmates share updates about a relocation they’ve made, but haven’t listed their new addresses, kindly ask them to report their most recent contact information to the college.
-Please direct questions about this document to the magazine at email@example.com.
+Please direct questions about this document to email@example.com.